aungkhantko/os-project/notes.md

 - 16-bit interrupt handlers won't work in 32-bit mode
 - Clear interrupt vector table, load global descriptor table, flush old instructions

+# I/O
+- memory mapped input/output
+- direct memory access

+# Screen
+- memory mapped
+- the screen has two internal registers, the control register and the data register which can be used to query location of the cursor

 # Summary
 - OS boots into 16-bit real mode which exists on all x86 processors, and then switch into protected mode (32-bit in our case so far) before executing kernel code.
 Although protected mode